“Quality over quantity.”

 Once you begin to document your strategy, the question of defining “consistency” comes into sharp focus.
 How often should you be posting video content to optimize the efficiency of each piece?
 Without first having a firm grasp on established statistics, you won’t be able to draw up a plan that works for your particular needs and capabilities.

 Every distribution platform has a different set of parameters and metrics to keep in mind – trying a “one size fits all” approach will be less effective than tailoring your strategy to each individual opportunity.
 For some platforms, there is a relatively strict middle ground between too much and too little.
 This is, to borrow a nickname from astrobiology, the habitable zone ( or “Goldilocks Zone”) where marketing content can flourish, as this image from NASA makes clear:

 Facebook is a particularly stern example.
 At a minimum, brands should post to Facebook three times a week.
 But based on a brand’s following, posting too frequently can be almost as risky as not posting enough: Pages with under 10,000 fans can experience a 50% drop in engagement per post if they post more than once a day.
 Instagram and LinkedIn also both benefit from one solid post a day, while Twitter averages 15 posts a day for optimized success.
 Any more, and you risk overwhelming your target audience.
 Any less, and they are not as likely to add your content to their viewing routine.

 After you figure out how many daily posts you need, it’s time to break down when you should post.
-That’s right – time of day matters almost as much as frequency in terms of connecting with your ideal audience.
-Knowing them all by heart can feel impossibly.
+That’s right—time of day matters almost as much as frequency in terms of connecting with your ideal audience.
+Knowing all the best times by heart can feel impossible.
 Fortunately, Sprout Social has broken down a schedule of optimized posting times on various channels here.
 Check out some of their helpful infographics below: